sila0164/GameHex-Editor/GHEX-Language.md

     Any text added to a line, using the `read`-command, within "" or '' will be used as the values name, in the ui:

-    `@ 40 read int64 'Name that descripes the values function'`
+    `@ 40 read float 'Name that descripes the values function'`

     This can be added anywhere on the line.
 First, at the end, or in the middle, it doesn't matter.